 VANGO’s mission is to strengthen humanitarian and development work in Vietnam.
-The NGO has four goals to build civil society: Capacity building, Inter-organizational Communications and Community Awareness, Advocacy, and Partnerships.
-Its founders and leadership are well regarded in the Vietnamese philanthropy sector.
-VANGO was a founding partner for the Health Initiative through Peer Education (HIPE) program, which addresses health and social issues in the most disadvantaged communities through youth empowerment and community engagement.
-HIPE trains at-risk school-aged youth through an innovative peer-education model in leadership, life skills, community mobilization, health education and wider societal issues.
-HIPE Peer Health Educators (PHEs) deliver health information in urban and rural schools, and make condoms available.
-HIPE has been implemented since 2010 by VANGO
+The NGO has four goals to build civil society: Capacity strengthening, Inter-organisational Communications and Community Awareness, Advocacy, and Partnerships.
+Its founders and leadership team are respected in the Vietnamese philanthropy sector.
+VANGO was a founding partner for the Health Initiative through Peer Education (HIPE) programme, which addresses health and social issues in the most disadvantaged communities through youth empowerment and community engagement.
+HIPE trains marginalised school-aged young people through an innovative peer-education model in leadership, life skills, community mobilisation, professional and career development, SRHR and health education and wider societal issues.
+HIPE Peer Health Educators deliver health information in urban and rural schools, and make condoms available to youth.

 Funded Since: 2014